araman12/hello-word/README.md

 # hello-word
-as a first project it  has been done to learn github essential features
+as a first project it  has been done to learn github essential features. this is not iportant.